 - What about Extra Magic Hours (EMHs)?

 - What if I have a pre-park opening Advanced Dining Reservation or tour scheduled?
-Are the coveted "empty park" photographs you used to be able to snap a thing of the past?

 - Where can you eat if you don't have an Advanced Dining Reservation?